JustinD85/hotchocolate-docs/docs/code-first.md

     .Create();
 ```

-Since these fluent chains could get very long you can also opt to declare a new class `QueryType` that extends `ObjectType<Query>` and add this to your schema.
+Or, since these fluent chains could get very long and unreadable we can also opt to declare a new class `QueryType` that extends `ObjectType<Query>` and add it to our schema like the following.

 ```csharp
 public class QueryType : ObjectType<Query>